KBA07/fynd-imdb/README.md

 # fynd-imdb
 An imdb API implementation, use user - admin, password - admin in basic auth for all POST, PUT and DELETE API calls.

-    A API to get movies stored in the db
+    1. A GET API to get movies stored in the db
     Request:
     GET <host>/v1/movies?name=test&genre=Adventure&director=Vic&limit=100&offset=0
     :param name: optional